marbl/TTT/README.md

 <br />

 ### Output
-TTT outputs two files to the `<outdir>` &mdash; `traversal.multiplicities.csv` with estimated multiplicities of tangle nodes (can be used with Bandage); `traversal.gaf` with the resulting path and, if graph .gfa file contained node sequences &mdash; `traversal.hpc.fasta` with a patch sequence.
+TTT outputs two files to the `<outdir>` &mdash; `traversal.multiplicities.csv` with estimated multiplicities of tangle nodes (can be used with Bandage); `traversal.gaf` with the resulting path in `gaf` format and, if graph .gfa file contained node sequences &mdash; `traversal.hpc.fasta` with a patch sequence.
 However, when combined with verkko (since verkko's graph is based on homopolymer-compressed sequences), this patch is also homopolymer compressed.
 To get non-hpc sequence you'll need to rerun verkko providing `traversal.gaf` with `--path` option &mdash; see <a href="https://github.com/marbl/verkko?tab=readme-ov-file#consensus-for-user-provided-paths"> verkko's manual </a> for details.
+With non-homopolymer compressed graphs (i.e. hifiasm) patch sequence will be not homopolymer-compressed, and can be applied directly to the scaffold.

 ### Verkko's final graph coverage fix
 In verkko up to (and including ) v2.3.* coverage of the short nodes in tangles in the final graph (assembly.homopolymer-compressed.gfa) is deeply flawed.
 Currently suggested way is to run TTT.py on the same tangle in hifi-only graph (`2-processGraph/unitig-unrolled-hifi-resolved.gfa` within verkko output directory).
 Usually this provides better results and does not require realigning ONT reads to graph.